 Closing Day: What to Expect as a Seller?

-Around one to three months after the start of the closing process, you’ll arrive at closing day.
-The buyer and their agent will be present at this meeting.
-Your attendance may not be required if your agent prepared all necessary documents and had you sign them ahead of time.
+The buyer and their agent will be present at the closing day meeting.
+Your attendance may not be required if your real estate agent prepared all necessary documents and had you sign them ahead of time.
 Speak with your agent to know for sure.

 No matter when you handle your side of closing day, you’ll need a photo ID, keys to the house, and receipts for any repairs to which you agreed.

-How Long after Closing Date Will Seller Receive Money?
+How Long After the Closing Date Will Seller Receive Money?

 You put in the hard work of finding a buyer and navigating the closing process, so it’s only natural to wonder when you’ll see all those zeros hit your bank account.
 The amount of time depends on a number of factors.

-One of these is if you live in a wet or dry funding state.
-While most states are wet funding states where there is no daylight between closing day and when you’re paid, there are nine dry funding states: Alaska, Arizona, California, Hawaii, Idaho, Nevada, New Mexico, Oregon, and Washington.
+One of these factors is if you live in a wet or dry funding state.
+In a wet funding state, you can receive your home sale proceeds quicker than in dry funding states.
+Most sellers live in wet funding states; however, there are nine dry funding states: Alaska, Arizona, California, Hawaii, Idaho, Nevada, New Mexico, Oregon, and Washington.

-Simply put, wet funding means that the seller is paid right after closing or within 48 hours.
-So a seller gets paid after selling the house and the closing date.
-Payments in wet funding states happen so fast because all the paperwork required to complete the loan is verified and approved on the date of closing.
+Simply put, wet funding means that the seller is paid as soon as the buyer signs their loan documents or within 48 hours.
+So a seller gets paid after selling the house on the closing date.
+The mortgage lender then makes the money available for the seller.
+Payments in wet funding states happen so fast because all the paperwork required to complete the loan is verified by the mortgage lender and approved on the date of closing.

 What Does Dry Funding Mean?